Uralstech/ShrtCde/README.md

 GitHub wiki coming soon.

-If you find a bug, report it here or email me at: uralstech@gmail.com
+If you find a bug, feel free to report it!